Last modified on January 7th, 2023

 Hair Growth

 Taking a sea moss supplement may be a way to give your hair growth a boost.
-If you take it orally, it is high in vitamin E. Vitamin E is important for hair growth, and it protects against oxidative stress.
+If you take it orally, it is high in vitamin E. Vitamin E is important for hair growth and protects against oxidative stress.
 Oxidative stress contributes to hair loss.

-Anemia can also lead to hair loss, while sea moss can reverse symptoms of anemia and iron deficiency.
+Anemia can also lead to hair loss, while sea moss can reverse anemia and iron deficiency symptoms.

-You can apply sea moss topically to your scalp too, and it will be moisturizing.
+You can apply it topically to your scalp too, and it will be moisturizing.

 Cancer Prevention